IAIK/meltdown/README.md

 This is the most basic demo.
 It uses Meltdown to read accessible addresses from the own address space, not breaking any isolation mechanisms.

-If this demo does not work for you, the remaining demos won't most likely not work either.
+If this demo does not work for you, the remaining demos most likely won't work either.
 The reasons are manifold, e.g., the CPU could be too slow, not support out-of-order execution, the high-resolution timer is not precise enough (especially in VMs), the operating system does not support custom signal handlers, etc.

 #### Build and Run